Cornelius Jeremiah Vanderbilt: Personal life

 In 1856, he married Ellen Williams (1820–1872) of Hartford, Connecticut, the daughter of a minister.
 They had no children.
 The marriage was reportedly the only thing in Corneel's life that pleased his father.
+The Commodore had purchased a 110-acre West Hartford estate in 1857 as a place for Corneel to live.
+The land was not developed, and upon receiving it Cornelius built a cottage on the property.
 With funds from his allowance, Corneel set up a fruit farm in East Hartford, Connecticut, but was unable to make the farm solvent, and had to file for bankruptcy in 1868.

-After his mother's death in 1868, and the death of his wife in 1872, Vanderbilt "took up with George Terry, an unmarried hotel keeper whom Corneel considered 'my dearest friend.'"
+After his mother's death in 1868, and the death of his wife in 1872, the Commodore sold the Hartford property, Vanderbilt "took up with George N. Terry, an unmarried hotel keeper whom Corneel considered 'my dearest friend.'"
 Vanderbilt biographer T. J. Stiles has questioned whether the two may have been lovers, which the elder Cornelius may have suspected.
 Their letters between each other were intense, including a letter where Vanderbilt writes: "Oh!
 George I cannot give you up.
 You must not desert me now, but must be brave & patient, and give me encouragement and hope for the future."

+On November 25, 1872, Cornelius Jeremiah and Terry posed for a photograph with General Robert O. Tyler and two others while in Hong Kong.
 Terry met with the Commodore in December 1873 about a business proposition in Toledo, Ohio, to which he replied: "Mr. Terry, if you go to Toledo, what will become of Corneel?"

 Father's estate

 Upon his father's death in 1877, his elder brother William inherited the vast majority of the Vanderbilt estate and holdings (around $100,000,000), becoming the wealthiest man in the United States.
 According to his father's will, Corneel was only to inherit the income from $200,000 in U.S. Bonds held in trust (receiving 5% interest), which was distributed by trustees who were cautioned to oversee his behavior.
 Additionally, should Corneel try to advance funds from the Trust, he would lose it altogether.

 After a lengthy court battle, William eventually paid Corneel an extra $600,000 ($200,000 in cash and $400,000 in additional trust) allowing him to pay off his debts, including to the estate of the late Horace Greeley, which aggregated to approximately $61,000 including interest.
-According to his obituary, "almost immediately after the settlement Cornelius J. went to Europe, accompanied by his particular friend, Mr. Terry, and remained abroad over six months."